jeffreylouden/ansible/README.md

 building docker images

-Note: the `bash` isn't required, but it drops into the container after building, which is usually very helpful.
+Note: if you want to jump into the container, include `bash` after the end of the command.

 ```sh
 docker build . -t local bash